What is a Thesis in a Research Paper?

 - What are the human activities contributing to climate change?

 Topic brainstorming helps you create a roadmap and aids you in pinpointing areas within the broader topic that you’re most interested in.
+Check out our research paper topics blog for ideas!

 Step 2.
 Conduct Preliminary Research